tpell114/Option_Arbitrage_Finder/projectSpecification.md

 1. Load options from the input file
 2. Initialize an empty combination
 3. Recursively explore all combinations of option legs:

-   a.
-Check if the current combination is an arbitrage opportunity
+   - Check if the current combination is an arbitrage opportunity
-   b.
-If yes, record it as a solution
+   - If yes, record it as a solution
-   c.
-Generate all possible next legs to add
+   - Generate all possible next legs to add
-   d.
-For each possible leg:
+   - For each possible leg:
       i.
 Add the leg to the combination ii.
 Recursively continue the search
       iii.
 Remove the leg from the combination (backtrack)

-4. Output all found solutions
+5. Output all found solutions

 ### 6.1 Arbitrage Opportunity Criteria